 If you've been told you'll eventually need a hip replacement, surgery isn't always the only path forward.
-At Anagen Medical Institute in Edmond, OK, we use regenerative medicine to treat hip pain at its source — often delaying or avoiding hip replacement entirely.
+At Anagen Medical Institute in Edmond, OK, we use regenerative medicine to go after hip pain at its source, and a lot of the time that means delaying or avoiding hip replacement altogether.

 Common Causes of Chronic Hip Pain